TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

         ..  card-footer:: :ref:`Create a site configuration <site-configuration>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: TypoScript introduction

+        TypoScript is the basic configuration language used to configure the frontend output of a page in TYPO3.

+        ..  card-footer:: :ref:`Create a minimal page created by pure TypoScript <typoscript>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: Setup

         Setup aims to guide you through the next steps post installation,